weso/CWR-DataApi/README.md

 This projects offers a domain model for the CISAC CWR standard for Python applications.

-CWR stands for Common Works Registration, and it is a is a common or standard format for the registration and revision of musical works, used by publishers and performing rights societies as a way to exchange musical works data.
+CWR stands for Common Works Registration, and it is a common or standard format for the registration and revision of musical works, used by publishers and performing rights societies as a way to exchange musical works data.

 ### Status
 The project is still in the development phase.